Sea cucumbers as food

 Most cultures in East and Southeast Asia regard sea cucumbers as a delicacy.
-A number of dishes are made with sea cucumber, and in most dishes it has a slippery texture.
+Several dishes are made with sea cucumber, and in most dishes, it has a slippery texture.
 Common ingredients that go with sea cucumber dishes include winter melon, conpoy, kai-lan, shiitake mushroom, and Chinese cabbage.

-Many sea cucumber species are endangered and are at risk of overfishing due to their consumption.
+Many sea cucumber species are endangered from overfishing due to the food industry's demand for their consumption.